Akaki Gogia: Brentford

 On 16 May 2015, it was announced that Gogia had signed a "long term" contract with English Championship club Brentford on a free transfer.
-He missed almost all of September 2015 with a thigh injury and after a change of manager and system in early October, Gogia dropped out of the starting lineup and out of the squad altogether by December, save for two substitute appearances in January 2016.
-A further injury in March 2016 kept him on the sidelines, but he returned to make four substitute appearances in April and finished the season with 14 appearances.
+He missed almost all of September 2015 with a thigh injury and after a change of manager and system in early October, Gogia dropped out of the starting lineup and out of the squad altogether by early December, save for two substitute appearances in January 2016.
+A further injury in March 2016 kept him on the sidelines, but he returned to make four substitute appearances in April and ended the season with 14 appearances.

-After finding himself far down the midfield pecking order at the end of the 2016–17 pre-season, Gogia joined 2.
+Far down the midfield pecking order at the end of the 2016–17 pre-season, Gogia joined 2.
 Bundesliga club Dynamo Dresden on loan for the duration of the 2016–17 season, with an option to buy.
 He broke into the starting lineup and scored 7 goals in 17 appearances before suffering an ankle ligament injury during a league match versus 1.
 FC Nürnberg on 29 January 2017.
 Gogia returned to match play on 10 April and finished his spell with 10 goals in 24 appearances.
 He was reported by Kicker to have statistically been the best 2.
 Bundesliga player during the 2016–17 season.
 On 30 June 2017, Gogia joined the club on a permanent contract for an undisclosed fee (rumoured to be €750,000), but remained for just 24 hours before departing.